 It sets out an agreed, common approach that partner landlords will use to allocate homes that become available for let.
 By allocating, we mean the process of selecting people from our housing list, offering them a house and, if they accept, signing a tenancy agreement with them.
+In certain circumstances, participating landlords may choose to exercise all or some of the optional conditions as set out in this policy.
+This would be done on a case by case basis, to allow the fair and efficient operation of the letting process.

-This policy is based on a gro up pluiprority approach and has a clear focus on meeting housing need.
-It replaces all providus allocation policies of the partner landlords.
+This policy is based on a group plus priority approach and has a clear focus on meeting housing need.
+It replaces all previous allocation policies of the partner landlords.
 We will review the policy every 3 years, unless changes to legislation, regulation or the results of our performance monitoring require otherwise.